 Short seasons are generally managed by stores placing advanced orders.
-This ensures stores actually commit to purchasing agreed quantities and minimises the risk of residual stock left in the central warehouse.
-It also prevents the stores that place their orders first emptying the central warehouse before slower stores place their orders.
-However the accuracy of orders is often poor.
+This approach ensures stores commit to purchasing agreed quantities and minimizes the risk of residual stock left in the central warehouse.
+It also prevents the stores that place their orders first from emptying the central warehouse before slower stores place their orders.
+However, the accuracy of orders is often poor.
 The ability of staff to judge demand correctly and focus their orders correctly varies greatly from store to store.
 Some take a lot of time and trouble to estimate demand.
-Some base order quantities purely on gut-feeling while others forget to order altogether.
-All too often the result is that some outlets are unable to meet demand while others can’t shift what they’ve ordered.
+Some base order quantities purely on gut feeling, while others forget to order altogether.
+All too often, the result is that some outlets are unable to meet demand while others can’t shift what they’ve ordered.

-Centralised purchasing and allocation usually leads to better results.
-Centralised distribution allows for systematic evaluation of needs on a store-by-store basis – moving from orders based on instinct and guesswork to an evidence-based decision-making process.
+Centralized purchasing and allocation usually lead to better results.
+Centralized distribution allows for systematic evaluation of needs on a store-by-store basis – moving from orders based on instinct and guesswork to an evidence-based decision-making process.

-Utilising store-specific sales data is important when making allocation decisions.
-Generalisation and categorising stores based on size or type of store, for example, may lead to poor results.
+Utilizing store-specific sales data is important when making allocation decisions.
+Generalization and categorizing stores based on size or type of store, for example, may lead to poor results.
 Distribution should be based either on product and store-specific forecasts or, if not available, on the store-specific historical sales of the given product segment.
-In the case of seasonal products sold year round or outside the season, inventory levels in the store must also be taken into account when allocations are made.
+In the case of seasonal products sold year-round or outside the season, inventory levels in the store must also be taken into account when allocations are made.
 The end result then reflects as closely as possible the potential of an individual store to sell a particular item.

 Smarter, More Responsive Replenishment During Longer Seasons

-Where products have a long seasons, smart replenishment clearly improves a store’s responsiveness regardless of whether stock has to be purchased as a single batch or offers flexible repeat ordering based on sales.
+Where products have long seasons, smart replenishment clearly improves a store’s responsiveness regardless of whether stock must be purchased as a single batch or offers flexible repeat ordering based on sales.
 Using opportunities efficiently to respond to the needs of stores typically leads to much better results without additional investment in stock.
 If you ship out your entire season’s stock of an item to stores all at once, the only possibility to respond to actual sales is to move goods between stores.
 That’s inefficient, labor-intensive, and expensive.

-A good solution is to deliver only a part of the forecast demand to stores at the beginning of season.
+A good solution is to deliver only a part of the forecast demand to stores at the beginning of the season.
 Better to send a store enough stock to build a display or, alternatively, a third of what you expect a particular store to sell throughout the season.
-When the season begins and sales data comes in, stocks at individual stores can be replenished through pull control, i.e. based on the latest data-based, store-specific forecasts and their actual inventory.
-This allows you to respond far more effectively to local conditions such as variations in the weather (the barbecue season generally starts earlier in some parts of a country than others) or a change in competition for an individual store.
-Effective control channels supply to meet demand and prevents some stores having a shortage of products while others struggle to shift the same items.
+When the season begins, and sales data comes in, stocks at individual stores can be replenished through pull control, i.e., based on the latest data-based, store-specific forecasts and their actual inventory.
+This allows you to respond far more effectively to local conditions, such as variations in the weather (the barbecue season generally starts earlier in some parts of a country than others) or a change in competition for an individual store.

-Where products are bought in advance, push control should be used towards the end of the season to make sure that seasonal products don’t pile up unnoticed in the central warehouse.
+Where products are bought in advance, push control should be used toward the end of the season to ensure that seasonal products don’t pile up unnoticed in the central warehouse.
 Efficient follow-up quickly determines when and where residual stocks should be sent.
 Good system support allows allocations to be directed to the stores with the best chances of selling the products – those with the highest sales and no excess inventory.

 Shorter Purchasing Lead Times Reduce Inventory Risk

 Product lead times are a key factor in purchasing patterns.
 If the delivery time is long, purchase decisions have to be made well in advance of the season.
 Chances to increase or decrease the total volume during the season become more limited the longer the delivery time.
-Take garden furniture bought from Asian factories and shipped by sea-container.
-Orders have to be placed several months before the beginning of season and when information on the actual sales in the season is finally available, the goods have either already arrived or are on board a ship on the way to the port.
+Take garden furniture bought from Asian factories and shipped by sea.
+Orders have to be placed several months before the beginning of the season, when information on the actual sales for the season is finally available and the goods have either already arrived or are on board a ship on the way to the port.

-Storing the furniture over the winter is expensive and it may not sit well along side next season’s ranges .
-If the sales don’t meet forecasts, residual stock has to be sold off at season’s end, often at a large discount.
-Monitoring sales and following up efficiently means that you can make your inventory work harder for you by deploying it to greatest effect.
-As the old saying goes; ‘the first discount is always the cheapest one’ – meaning that even a small discount during the season can speed up sales as can changes in display or advertising.
-At the end of season, however, getting rid of inventory means discounting far harder and that can consume practically the entire margin.
+Storing the furniture over the winter is expensive, and it may not sit well alongside next season’s ranges.
+If the sales don’t meet forecasts, residual stock has to be sold off at the season’s end, often at a large discount.
+Monitoring sales and following up efficiently means that you can make your inventory work harder for you by deploying it to the greatest effect.
+As the old saying goes, “The first discount is always the cheapest one,” meaning that even a small discount during the season can speed up sales, as can changes in display or advertising.
+At the end of a season, however, getting rid of inventory means discounting far harder, and that can consume practically the entire margin.

 A quick response also helps if sales exceed forecasts.
-Even if lead times prevent re-orders being placed with the original supplier, an alternative source with a shorter lead time may be found closer to home.
-The purchase price may be slightly higher but as by now you already have hard sales data, your forecasting becomes much more reliable and there is a far, far lower inventory risk.
-Margins may be a little slimmer but you can still make a profit by meeting demand that would otherwise have been untapped.
+Even if lead times prevent re-orders from being placed with the original supplier, an alternative source with a shorter lead time may be found closer to home.
+The purchase price may be slightly higher, but as by now you already have hard sales data, your forecasting becomes much more reliable, and there is a far, far lower inventory risk.
+Margins may be a little slimmer, but you can still make a profit by meeting demand that would otherwise have been untapped.

-Conversely if a product’s delivery time is relatively short you don’t need to hoard supplies for the entire season.
-Your start of season stock levels should gives stores enough to build and maintain displays while you can keep a suitable buffer stock in your main warehouse.
-The buffer stock should be calculated with particular care especially where weather plays a significant part in driving or impeding sales.
+Conversely, if a product’s delivery time is relatively short, you don’t need to hoard supplies for the entire season.
+Your start-of-season stock levels should give stores enough to build and maintain displays while you can keep a suitable buffer stock in your main warehouse.
+The buffer stock should be calculated with particular care, especially where weather plays a significant part in driving or impeding sales.
 The buffer has to be big enough to be able to meet a sharp peak in demand.
 On the other hand, the buffer should be modest enough so that you can shift the entire lot if the weather is against you.
-The buffer stock should be run down after the main seasonal peak and maintained for the most critical products as the end of season approaches.
+The buffer stock should be run down after the main seasonal peak and maintained for the most critical products as the end of the season approaches.

 It is important to remember that a model of operations is not necessarily the best one simply because it has been used for years.
-Time and time again over the years I’ve seen enough stock to cover the whole season pushed to stores at once, even though the season was long enough length to have allowed store replenishment to have been based on sales.
+Time and time again over the years, retailers have had enough stock to cover the whole season pushed to stores at once, even though the season was long enough to have allowed store replenishment to be based on sales.

 Typically the reasons for this include:

-- Time saving: if multiple replenishment orders created a lot of work, allocation as one batch may have saved time;
+- Time-saving: if multiple replenishment orders created a lot of work, allocation as one batch might have saved time.

 - Minimum delivery size: If products are delivered from the supplier straight to the stores, the supplier may have required large delivery batches.

-All these things can be changed, however, as many of our customers have come to realise.
-A good understanding of the most advantageous control models and the results that can be obtained with them, helps bring about change.
+All these things can be changed, however, as many of RELEX’s customers have come to realize.
+A good understanding of the most advantageous control models and the results that can be obtained with them helps bring about change.

 The best results are achieved when the importance of seasonal inventory management is understood throughout the company.
 In practice, the process of selection has a major bearing on the results of season management.
 If the seasonal selection is too extensive, there will be residual stocks regardless of the control method.
 The management, on the other hand, should be able to determine the goals, especially how service level and inventory risk should be weighted for different products.
 If it’s decided that all products should be available in all stores all the time until the end of the season, there is no way to avoid residual stocks.

-It shouldn’t be hard to persuade yourself to put proper seasonal inventory management in place.
-Real benefits can be achieved, directly affecting the company’’s results.
-Our customers have been able to improve the availability of seasonal products, increase their sales and their market share, reduce post-season residual stocks and free up space and time in stores through the more efficient management of product flows!
+It shouldn’t be hard to persuade your business to put proper seasonal inventory management in place.
+Real benefits can be achieved that directly affect the company’s results.
+RELEX’s customers have been able to improve the availability of seasonal products, increase their sales and their market share, reduce residual post-season stocks, and free up space and time in stores through the more efficient management of product flows.

 RELEX worked with Vianor, a global tire and car service chain with 800 outlets in 20 countries, to develop their seasonal sales forecasting and store replenishment to reduce reliance on advance orders.
 The results were impressive!